Cube (film series): Cube Zero (2004)

 Cube Zero is a prequel to the film Cube.
 Unlike the first two films, which were limited to the prisoners' point of view, the film concerns two characters, Eric Wynn and Dodd, who are technicians observing the prisoners.
 Wynn finds himself caring about the fate of Cassandra Rains, a woman in the Cube, and decides to risk his job and even his life to help her try to escape.
 The rooms are similar to the original film, except that the colors are not as bright as in the first film.

 Cube (2021)

 A Japanese remake, also called Cube, was released in October 2021.

 Future

-In March 2011, it was reported that Lionsgate Films had filmed an additional direct-to-video film in the series, tentatively titled Cube 3D.
-While filmed, it is considered lost media.
+In 2011, Lionsgate was reported to be taking pitches for a new film titled Cube 3D, though nothing came of the effort.

-In April 2015, The Hollywood Reporter wrote that Lionsgate Films was planning to remake the film, under the title Cubed, with Saman Kesh directing, Roy Lee and Jon Spaihts producing and a screenplay by Philip Gawthorne, based on Kesh’s original take.
+In April 2015, The Hollywood Reporter wrote that Lionsgate Films was planning to remake the film, under the title Cubed, with Saman Kesh directing, Roy Lee and Jon Spaihts producing and a screenplay by Philip Gawthorne, based on Kesh's original take.
 Development on the film stalled the following year, leaving its future uncertain.